Hesitation and Tolerance in Recommender Systems: User Interaction States in RecSys

-\begin{finding} High-quality and efficiency are the key values of recommender systems. \end{finding} Based on the results summarized above, the primary requirement for recommender systems is to meet users' need for relevant and valuable information during fragmented time slots, even when there is no explicit intention to acquire information.
+Based on the results above, the primary requirement for recommender systems is to meet users' need for relevant and valuable information during fragmented time slots, even when there is no explicit intention to acquire information.

-\subsection{Click behavior and user attitudes}
+\subsubsection{Click behavior and user attitudes}

 For online shopping, 68\% of users reported that when they see a product they are interested in, they will click into the detail page for further information.
 Additionally, 60\% of users said they take further actions on products they are interested in, such as adding them to the shopping cart, bookmarking, or directly purchasing.
 In the content recommendation channel, 69\% of users said they express interest by reading more content, while 64\% said that further interaction with the platform (such as liking, bookmarking, and sharing with friends) indicates greater interest.
 Furthermore, 63\% of users expressed long-term interest by following content creators.
 Conversely, stopping the learning process about an item was the most common way to express disinterest, with 69\% of respondents agreeing.
 Additionally, using a video speed multiplier or progress bar was identified as a more subtle way of signaling disinterest to the system.
 Despite these patterns, objective data reveals that 54\% of users who clicked on ``item details'' did not proceed further, indicating disinterest.